csc-training/csc-env-eff/part-1/allas/allas-bio-data.md

 ```

 {:style="counter-reset:step-counter 2"}
-3. Check how this looks like in the Pouta web interface.
-Open a browser and go to <https://pouta.csc.fi/>
+3. Check how this looks like in the Puhti web interface.
+Open a browser and go to <https://www.puhti.csc.fi/>
-4. In the Pouta web interface, go to the _Object Store_ section and list the buckets (which are called here _Containers_)
+4. In the Puhti web interface, go to the _Files_ app and select `s3allas-project_<id>` to list the buckets of your project (replace `<id>` as needed).
 5. Locate your own `$USER-genomes-rc` bucket and download one of the uploaded fasta files to your local computer

 💡 You can read more about moving files at Docs CSC: [Copying files using scp](https://docs.csc.fi/data/moving/scp/) and [Moving data with rclone](https://docs.csc.fi/support/faq/how-to-move-data-between-puhti-and-allas/#move-data-with-rclone)